Chris Jericho: Cruises

 In 2017, Jericho launched Chris Jericho's Rock 'N' Wrestling Rager at Sea, a cruise "combining the worlds of rock and wrestling with a once in a lifetime amazing vacation experience".
 The cruise featured live band performances, artist-hosted activities and a Sea of Honor Tournament with over a dozen Ring of Honor wrestlers competing.
 Guests had the opportunity to get up close and personal with Chris and his closest wrestling, comedian, and musician friends including Jim Ross, Diamond Dallas Page and Jim Breuer, among others.
 The cruise sailed October 27–31, 2018, from Miami to Nassau, Bahamas.
-Further cruises followed in 2020, 2021, 2023, 2024 and 2025 with a seventh on planned for 2026.
+Further cruises followed in 2020, 2021, 2023, 2024 and 2025 with a seventh journey planned for 2026.